raunaqjain/raunaqjain.github.io/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

 I'm a computer science graduate student at University at Buffalo, New York.
-I specialize in building machine learning models and developing applications.
-My interests include playing guitar, chess, binging movies and listening to rock music.
+My primary interests extend towards the intersection of Distributed Systems and Machine Learning.
+I am interested in conducting novel research that improves the state-of-the-art and leaves an impact on society for the greater good.
+Outside of academia, I play guitar, chess, binge movies and listen to rock music.